Econify/generative-ts/README.md

 generative.ts is a typescript first library for easily interfacing with LLMs.

-* It's **NOT** an attempt at a *universal* interface

-* It provides typesafe interfaces for popular model APIs and service providers *as they're defined by the people who make them*
+* It provides typesafe interfaces for popular model APIs and service providers *as they're defined by the people who make them* -- It's **NOT** an attempt at a *universal* interface

-* It's **NOT** a wrapper around other existing SDKs or libraries.

 * It gives you the lowest level of control (in most cases, HTTP) over model interactions.
-Control things you otherwise couldn't like timeouts, retries, and proxies.
+Control things you otherwise couldn't like timeouts, retries, and proxies -- It's **NOT** a wrapper around other existing SDKs or libraries.

-* It's **NOT** heavy

 * It allows you to build a very tiny bundle and it's isomorphic.
-Drop it into any JS environment and it should start working.
+Drop it into any JS environment and it should start working -- It's **NOT** heavy

-* It's **NOT** declarative or configuration based.

 * A guiding design principle is that "Agent AI" is easiest to write using normal, imperative code.
-You don't have to learn a new way of making API calls.
+You don't have to learn a new way of making API calls -- It's **NOT** declarative or configuration based.

-* It's **NOT** a framework

-* It's a minimal but feature-rich utility library.
+* It's a minimal but feature-rich utility library -- It's **NOT** a framework

-* It's **NOT** opinionated

 * It gives sensible default implementations but also allows you fine grained control.
 You can easily define new model APIs and service providers.
-You can inject your own http client or template rendering function.
+You can inject your own http client or template rendering function -- It's **NOT** opinionated

 *generative.ts does the tedious stuff like type-checking and error-handling, allowing you to write the interesting stuff like RAG context grooming and new AI agents*